richard-to/ud-dend/dwh-project/README.md

 ### Staging Table: staging_songs

-This table contains song data loaded from S3.
+- This table contains song data loaded from S3.
+- A sortkey and distkey are added to `artist_id` to improve the performance of staging queries.
+This is because the songs and artists table are partitioned by `artist_id`.

 #### Schema